Key takeaways

 If you’re concerned about worsening anxiety, or a sudden onset of anxiety, then it’s important to consult a medical professional.
 Heathman suggests that you seek a consultation when your anxiety doesn’t resolve with continued practice of relaxation techniques.
 A person experiencing anxiety may be prescribed medication or referred for therapy.

-Kassab also reminds patients that living during a global pandemic is understandably stressful for most people, and “increased anxiety during these stressors is a normal reaction to the abnormal situation.”
-However, if relaxation and breathing techniques, exercise and mindfulness, aren’t helping curb your anxiety, you should consult a medical professional who will advise you on the next steps to managing the condition.
+Kassab also reminds patients that increased anxiety during periods of stress is a normal reaction to an abnormal situation.
+However, if relaxation and breathing techniques, exercise, and mindfulness aren’t helping curb your anxiety, you should consult a medical professional who will advise you on the next steps to managing the condition.